binchen19/binchen19.github.io/index.md

 **To Prosepective Student**: Welcome to apply for JMSC's Mphil/PhD program.
 Prospective applicants must apply directly through [HKU’s official application portal](https://gradsch.hku.hk/prospective_students/application/how_to_apply/online_application_system) and adhere to the [JMSC’s official guidelines](https://jmsc.hku.hk/2014/04/master-philosophy-doctor-philosophy-journalism-admissions/).

 - ⚠️ Applications submitted through or facilitated by study-abroad agencies, once identified, will **NOT** be considered.
-- ⚠️ I am not on any social media platforms, any promotions/ads not published by me are **UNAUTHORIZED**.
-- ⚠️ If you encounter recruitment posts falsely attributed to me (e.g., on Xiaohongshu/小红书), please **REPORT** them immediately.
+I am not on any social media platforms, any promotions/ads not published by me are unauthorized.
+If you encounter posts falsely attributed to me (e.g., on Xiaohongshu/小红书), please report theme immediately.
 Thank you!

 {: #publication}